 In a conversation with Shiksha, HOD-PGDM International Business Jagan Institute of Management Studies Yukti Ahuja talks about teaching methodology at their institute that focuses on industry and academic exposure.
-She also talked about the industry-oriented curriculum and practices that institute has adopted to prepare students for a better tomorrow.
+She also talked about the industry-oriented curriculum and practices that the institute has adopted to prepare students for a better tomorrow.
 She has over twelve years of experience spanning marketing, academic research, teaching and consulting.
-In her corporate endeavour, she has worked with brands like Hindustan Times and Ray-Ban and has completed several industry projects.
+In her corporate endeavor, she has worked with brands like Hindustan Times and Ray-Ban and has completed several industry projects.

 Q: What is the difference between the teaching methodology in your institute and others?

 A: At JIMS, we follow an eclectic mix of inbound and outbound learning.
 The teaching methodology focuses on industry and academic exposure.
 The classroom modules lay emphasis on introduction to concepts and build a theoretical foundation using multimedia presentations, role-plays, case studies, live projects, internships, on-the-job training, and industry projects.
 The key here is experiential learning, which enables our students to exhibit competencies that are most desired by global businesses.

 To connect theory and practice, a plethora of techniques are used.
 To name a few:

 - An amalgam of theory and practice through visits such as port visits, industrial visits, FIEO seminars, knowledge symposium, exporters’ meet, etc. Students take up through industry research projects wherein students work with corporates and find solutions to real business problems.